Butternut Squash and Brussels Sprout Fried Rice

 In my head, I keep calling this “fall fried rice,” and it is glorious, friends.
 It’s unbelievably awesome cold weather comfort food, and I’ve actually made it twice this week, which I almost never do (because I am insanely creative).
 Maple roasted butternut squash and earthy sautéed Brussels sprouts tossed with toasty brown rice and a ginger-soy sauce that’s kicked up with plenty of garlic and Sriracha…dear GOD.
 Then you top it with a runny egg and experience an explosion of sweet and savory flavors that’s guaranteed to light up your taste buds.
 I feel strongly about this.

-And unlike most fried rice that will turn you into an Oompa-Loompa overnight, I’m thrilled to report that this stuff is actually good for you.
+I’m also thrilled to report that this stuff is actually good for you.
 It’s packed with fiber, carotenoids (thanks to ze butternut squash), antioxidants, and heart-healthy, immune-boosting fatty acids from the coconut oil.
 It’s naturally gluten-free (just use low-sodium tamari in place of soy sauce), Dude Diet-friendly, and magically vegan if you ditch the egg, so you should definitely work it into your rotation to balance things out during this boozy, sugar-filled season.